 Package Leaflet: Information for the User

-Resolor 1 mg Film-Coated Tablets
+Resolor 1 mg film-coated tablets

-Resolor 2 mg Film-Coated Tablets
+Resolor 2 mg film-coated tablets

-Read this package leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication because it contains important information for you.

-Resolor contains the active ingredient prucalopride.
+Resolor contains the active substance prucalopride.

 Do not take Resolor: